-It’s also important to understand any misconceptions that parents might have when they are in the awareness stage.
+It’s also important to understand (and quickly address) any misconceptions that families might have when they are in the awareness stage.
 For example, they might think that switching schools will be damaging to their child in the long run.
 Your educational and empathetic information has the ability to quickly knock any misconceptions or misinformation on its head.

 Move to consideration

 The next phase in the customer journey is consideration.
-This is the phase where your prospective parents define what they are looking for in a school and commit to finding the type of school that will be the best fit.
+Here is where your prospective families have defined what they are looking for in a school and commit to finding the type of school that will be the best fit.
 They aren’t ready to enroll yet, but they are looking to get as much information as possible in order to narrow down their list.
 In this stage, families are likely performing more targeted searches, such as “Lutheran schools near me” or "schools with dance program Sydney".

-The important thing to do at this stage is to provide content that highlights the best (and different!) things about your school in order to nudge parents in your direction.
-Families in this consideration stage need to be nurtured in order to keep them thinking about your school.
+The important thing to do at this stage is to provide content that highlights the best (and different!) things about your school in order to nudge them in your direction.
+Families in this consideration stage need to be carefully nurtured in order to keep them thinking about your school.
 You can retarget them with paid advertising, social media ads or direct email communication.

-You'll also want to have a think about the information families are looking for that will help them to consider their options, and whether your they can find this information quickly and easily.
+You'll also want to have a think about the information families are looking for that will help them to properly evaluate your school, and whether they can find this information quickly and easily.
 Is there an overview of your school and its offerings on public school directories?
 Does your school feature in relevant publications?
 You'll also want to ensure you've taken the time to get your website copy up to scratch to make the best possible first impression on them!